 Department Facilities at a Glance

-- Microscopy facility, including phase contrast and fluorescent-capable microscopes [View a gallery of microscopic images of transgenic fish]
+- Microscopy facility, including confocal and fluorescent-capable microscopes

 - Autoclave and tissue culture facilities

-- Molecular biology equipment including thermal cyclers and a computerized gel scanner
+- Molecular biology equipment including qPCR, thermal cyclers, and digital gel imaging

 - Six teaching laboratories

 - Greenhouse and herbarium

 The Biology Department greenhouse opened in January 1971.
 It serves as a repository for a variety of plant species used in both teaching and research laboratories.
 Two permanent beds were made by pouring concrete curbs on the floor, permitting the creation of an aquatic garden, as well as a terrestrial planting bed.

 It is possible to tour the greenhouse; contact any of the Biology Department faculty members to arrange a visit.
 Also, we would be pleased to share cuttings from those plants in the greenhouse that can be propagated.

 During his junior and senior years as a biology major at Roanoke, Kevin Murphy was a greenhouse assistant.
 His love of plants led him to spend many extra hours caring for the greenhouse.
 We still have several plants in our collection that he donated.
 Upon graduation, he continued his botanical training with graduate courses, and became Gardener for the Library of Congress, in Washington, D.C.
 He began his own landscaping business shortly before his tragic death.
 Friends and former classmates established a greenhouse fund in Kevin's memory.
 Major donations by Kevin's parents and other members of his family allowed us to set up a perpetual Kevin F. Murphy Memorial Fund, to purchase needed botany references for the library and to purchase new plants for the greenhouse.